noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 **Conclusion**

-You should use this solution if and only you absolutely need specific setup or tear down which are completely isolated from the other behaviors, and if the required parameters aren't too complex.
+You should use this solution if, and only if, you absolutely need specific setup or tear down which are completely isolated from the other behaviors, and if the required parameters aren't too complex.

 ### split behaviors

-One way we can solve these issues is by defining our shared behaviors one by one, spec by spec, like this:
+One way to solve split behaviors issues is by defining the shared behaviors one by one, spec by spec, like this:

 ```javascript
 export const expectUserLike = user => ({